reeddunkle/taco-spolsky.github.io/README.md

 Challenge
 ----

 This was a coding challenge to apply for a job at Trello.
 The goal is to "Get Taco's Recommendation", by having it print your name when the button is pressed.
+You can't change any of the JavaScript, just work with the URL.

 What I learned